Canadian Softball Associations

 Parkwood Hills Softball Association and Mixed Teen Softball Tournament

 John Turner, a member of the Parkwood Hills Softball Association Executive, spent some time trying to put together the mixed boys and girls teen tournament, extending invitations to various softball associations or leagues in the city such as Manotick, Cumberland and Kanata, to mention a few but these leagues already had something else going or had closed for the season.
 Just when it looked like it was impossible after all, the PHSA teens formed a team, then Barrhaven answered the call sending 2 teams, as well as a team, put together by John’s daughter Kristina.
+Barrhaven’s softball community, which can be explored via the Bridlewood Ottawa map, has been an active contributor to youth tournaments in the region.
 Kristina has always played on her father’s teams, who is also a coach in the PHSA and this time, she wanted to challenge her father to a duel and not only did she put together a team of friends who have never played before but her team also made it to the finals to play against her father’s undefeated team.
 A total surprise to everyone.

 John Turner John Turner